Written examination

 To be conferred with Fellowship of the JFICMI, the candidate must have passed the examination and completed at least one year of recognised, supra-specialty, competency-based training in intensive care medicine.
 The successful candidate will be conferred with fellowship by the Dean of the Faculty at a open ceremony.

-To apply to be an examiner please review the document ‘Organisation of JFICMI Fellowship examination – incl. examiner regulations’, which is located under the ‘Exams register now’ button.
+To apply to be an examiner please review the document FJFICMI Examination organisers guideline, which is located on standards and documents page. .
 In compliance with Examiner regulations, it will be necessary for new examiners to be assessed as a ‘shadow’ examiner in the first instance.
 Attendance at an examiners’ course is also recommended.
 Information on acting as an examiner can be found in the exam organisers guideline.